What do the hotel stars mean

 Suites

 In Norway, there is a national voluntary hotel classification system.
-This system is managed by Norwegian Hotel Classification and the organisation has in 2013 joined the Hotel Star Union Classification system as many in hotels in Denmark and Sweden.
+Norwegian Hotel Classification manages this system, and the organisation has in 2013 joined the Hotel Star Union Classification system as many hotels in Denmark and Sweden.

-When a hotel booking is made, breakfast is normally included in the hotel rate and all other taxes are always incorporated in the hotel rates.
+When a hotel booking is made, breakfast is typically included in the hotel rate, and all other taxes are always incorporated in the hotel rates.

 1-star hotel